-Temperatures that enhance spore formation are between 58 and 73 degrees Fahrenheit (14 to 23 C.).
+Temperatures that enhance spore formation are between 58 and 73 degrees F. (14-23 C.).
 The disease attacks the stomata of a leaf, which is not open until young leaves unfurl.
 Then spots can appear within 10 to 15 days after the leaf has become infected.
 The period between May and June is when the disease is most active.

 Cherry Leaf Spot Treatment

 Once you have cherry leaves with spots, the best control is to set up preventive measures for the next season.
 Fungicides are not very affective once the tree is in full leaf and much of the foliage is infected.

 Begin removing and destroying the dropped leaves at the understory.
 These contain spores that will overwinter and infect the next season’s new leaves.
 In orchard situations, the best option may be to mow the dropped leaves to chop them up and hasten composting.

 The following year, very early in the season just as leaves are beginning to bud, apply fungicide such as chlorothalonil.
 Apply this cherry leaf spot treatment as the leaves are beginning to unfurl and again two weeks after bloom to prevent disease development and save your crop of glossy, juicy cherries.